slash31/DIDL/README.md

 *Freeform Value*

-If applicable, specify the circuit provider using a value from subsection *Provider Codes* in the *Reference* section of this document (if listed).
+If applicable, specify the name of the circuit provider.
 This should be left empty for any interface which is not connected to a carrier-provided transport service.

 ##### Circuit ID